wxjiao/Multimodal-Feature-Extraction/README.md

 ### Audio Feature Extraction
 [COVAREP](https://github.com/covarep/covarep): A Cooperative Voice Analysis Repository for Speech Technologies.

-The COVAREP tool is built on Matlab ( compatible with Octave), requiring the toolbox [Voicebox](http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html).
+The COVAREP tool is built on Matlab ( compatible with Octave), requiring the toolbox [*Voicebox*](http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html).
-Unzip the Voicebox package and move the 'voicebox' folder to the Matlab toolbox folder.
-Use `Set Path` in Matlab to add `voicebox` to
-Matlab Search Path.
+Unzip the *Voicebox* package and move the '/voicebox' folder to the Matlab toolbox folder.
+Use **Set Path** in Matlab to add '/voicebox' to Matlab Search Path.

 To extract the audio feature in Matlab:
 ```